 All vehicles transporting Marijuana Products shall be staffed with a minimum of two MTC Agents.
 At least one agent shall always remain with the vehicle when the vehicle contains Marijuana or Marijuana Products.

-Prior to leaving an MTC for the purpose of transporting Marijuana Products, the originating MTC shall weigh, inventory, and account for, on video, all Marijuana Products to be transported.
+Prior to leaving an MTC for the purpose of transporting Marijuana Products, the originating MTC shall weigh or count inventory, and account for, on video, all Marijuana Products to be transported.

-Within eight hours after arrival at the destination MTC, the destination MTC shall re-weigh, re-inventory, and account for, on video, all Marijuana Products transported.
+Within eight hours after arrival at the destination MTC, the destination MTC shall re-weigh or re-count, inventory, and account for, on video, all Marijuana Products transported.

-When videotaping the weighing, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video shall show each product being weighed, the weight, and the manifest.
+When videotaping the weighing, counting, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video shall show each product being weighed, the weight, and the manifest.

 Marijuana Products shall be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation.